the-events-calendar/the-events-calendar-category-colors/readme.txt

 == Changelog ==

+= 1.6.0.1 =
+* still experimental!
+* removed function remove_tribe_cat_once from merge
+* respaced rendered CSS so it looks better in 'view source'
+* added #legend_box.tribe-events-calendar to properly set category name text color
+* included function for checking TEC plugin active, missing from merge - OOPS
+* fixed PHP error in classes/categorycolors.php - TribeEvents not defined

 = 1.6.0B =
 * still experimental!
 * refactoring work: changes under the hood for the benefit of mankind
 * the category legend can now have super-powers added to it

+= 1.5.6 =
+* removed function remove_tribe_cat_once and put it into a gist to use as needed.
+Please refer to FAQ for details.

 = 1.5.5 =
 * added preference to remove coloring if calendar is styled like first event of the month.